Merci-chao/userChrome.js/docs/multitabrows/index.md

 Tab management feels effortless with its exclusive drag & drop support.
 No distracting indicators—just smooth and intuitive movement, even in multi-row mode.

 ### 🚀 Newest Features Support
-Whether you’re using Tab Groups or exploring Split View, Multi Tab Rows is fully compatible with Firefox’s latest features.
+Whether you’re using Tab Groups or exploring with Split View, Multi Tab Rows is fully compatible with Firefox’s latest features.
 Dragging to group tabs or split views works seamlessly.

 ### ✨ Polished Interactions
-This script refines Firefox’s native tab behavior, fixing glitches and filling in gaps to deliver a smoother, more complete experience.
+Multi Tab Rows refines Firefox’s native tab behavior, fixing glitches and filling in gaps to deliver a smoother, more complete experience.
 Every interaction feels natural, as if it were built directly into Firefox itself.

 ### 📌 Pinned Tabs Grid Layout
-Pinned tabs stay compact and neatly arranged, even when the tab bar becomes scrollable.
-This smart grid layout saves space without sacrificing clarity.
-And if you prefer simplicity, you can disable it.
+Pinned tabs are compact and neatly arranged in a grid, making them easy to access even when the tab bar becomes scrollable.

+If you prefer them to behave like normal tabs and scroll away to save space, this feature can be disabled.

 ### 🛠️ Customizable Preferences
 Multi Tab Rows offers a rich set of options, letting you fine-tune everything from tab sizing to layout and interactions.

-The default setup is already optimized, but you can explore the full list to personalize your experience.
+The default setup is already well‑optimized, but you can explore the full list of settings to further tailor and personalize your experience.

 ### ♾️ Always Ongoing
 Multi Tab Rows is developed with steady passion and long-term dedication.
 Backed by years of experience in Firefox extension development, it continues to evolve with care and expertise.